RyanRickman7/EDEN/README.md

-# Tree Of Life
+# Virtual-Tree (A.of life-B.strife avoidance) testing
+            "E-MANUEL"

              "EDIN"
-          "DIGITAL-ME"
+          "Virtual-ME"
     "Unified Operating System"

 Electronic Data Integration Network.  will be based upon a Federated Learning platform representing an accumulated data structures and architecture on a Global scale.
 The Master coppy representing the most accurate up to date algorithms.